-This comprehensive 32-week program trains you, the owner, as well as your dog and goes far beyond what is being offered by pet shops.
-You and your dog will receive everything included in our Dog Obedience Training (Level 1) and AKC Canine Good Citizen (Level 2) programs and in addition, your dog will be trained for reliable off-leash behavior and certified as an American Kennel Club (AKC) Community Canine Good Citizen (ACGC).
+This comprehensive program trains you, the owner, as well as your dog and goes far beyond what is being offered by pet shops.
+You and your dog will receive everything included in our Reliable Obedience Training (Level 1) and in addition, your dog will be trained for reliable off-leash behavior and certified as an American Kennel Club (AKC) Community Canine Good Citizen (ACGC).

 AKC Community Canine is the advanced level of AKC's Canine Good Citizen (CGC) program.
 The AKC's Community Canine Good Citizen Program is designed to recognize dogs who have good manners at home and in the community.
 This rapidly growing nationally recognized program stresses responsible dog ownership.
 All dogs who pass the 10-step ACGC test may receive a certificate from the American Kennel Club.

 The Advanced Canine Good Citizen (ACGC) test consists of 10 skills needed by all well-mannered dogs.